axinc-ai/ailia-sdk/README.md

 ## About ailia SDK

-ailia SDK is a cross-platform high speed inference SDK.
-It provides a consistent C++ API on Windows, Mac, iOS and Android, and makes good use of the GPU, if available, to serve accelerated computing.
-We are planning to expand our support to embedded devices using OpenCL and OpenVX.
+[ailia SDK](https://ailia.jp/en/) is a cross-platform high speed inference SDK.
+The ailia SDK provides a consistent C++ API on Windows, Mac, Linux, iOS, Android and Jetson.
+It supports Unity, Python and JNI for efficient AI implementation.
+The ailia SDK makes great use of the GPU via Vulkan and Metal to serve accelerated computing.

 ## Supporting Model Format